Spectral Analysis of the Schr\"odinger Operator for the Incommensurate System: The extended Schrödinger operator

 \section{The extended Schrödinger operator $\tilde{\mathscr{H}}$}

 To study the spectrum of the quasi-periodic Schrödinger operator $\mathscr{H}$, we first investigate the spectrum of the extended Schrödinger operator $\tilde{\mathscr{H}}$ embedded in higher dimensions.
-In Section 5, we will show that the spectrum of $\mathscr{H}$ coincides with the spectrum of $\tilde{\mathscr{H}}$ after a self-adjoint extension.
+In Section 5, we will show the relationship between the spectrum of $\mathscr{H}$ and the spectrum of $\tilde{\mathscr{H}}$ after a self-adjoint extension.